 - Download a FREE activity sheet for practicing the extending the doubles facts strategy HERE.

-- Find task cards to reinforce the extending the doubles strategy in isolation here:
+- Find task cards to reinforce the extending the doubles strategy here:

 - Find task cards to reinforce the doubles addition facts here: